The National Cryptologic Museum Opens to the Public

 - Direct acquisition of a considerable number of cryptologic artifacts for display in the Museum.
 See Acquisitions on our website.

 - Support for various Museum exhibits or displays.

 - Support for advertising the Museum in the form of brochures describing the Museum’s content and the distribution of the brochures to local hotels, airports, and other places where tourists might be present.

-- Financial support for the "Guide by Cell" sytem which allows visitors to obtain information about exhibits using their own cell phone
+- Financial support for the "Guide by Cell" system that allows visitors to obtain information about exhibits using their own cell phone.

 - Support of various events and activities that occur at the Museum.

 The Foundation also sponsors a continuing series of cryptologic programs featuring speakers on subjects of professional interest to its members, as well as an annual organizational meeting & symposium, which is scheduled to coincide with the biennial NSA Cryptologic History Symposium, also supported by the NCMF.